duckietown/book-opmanual-duckiedrone/src/tof-sensor/overview.md

 :width: 300px
 :name: pi_hat_progress

-Pi Hat progress
+Raspberry Pi Hat progress
 ```
-The ToF sensor receives power from the Pi Hat, and the sensor output signal is received by the Pi, using the SCL and SDA inputs (the sensor uses a protocol called I2C).
+The ToF sensor receives power from the Raspberry Pi Hat, and the sensor output signal is received by the Raspberry Pi, using the `SCL` and `SDA` inputs (the sensor uses a protocol called I2C).